Topologies of open complemented subsets: Abstract

 \section{Abstract}

-We introduce $\cs$-topologies, or topologies of complemented subsets, as a new approach to constructive topology that preserves the duality between open and closed subsets of classical topology.
+We introduce $\cs$-topologies, or topologies of open complemented subsets, as a new approach to constructive topology that preserves the duality between open and closed subsets of classical topology.
 Complemented subsets were used successfully by Bishop in his constructive formulation of the Daniell approach to measure and integration.
-Here we use complemented subsets in topology, in order to describe simulataneously an open set, the first-component of an open complemented subset, and its complement as a closed set, the second component of an open complemented subset.
-We analyse the canonical $\cs$-topology induced by a metric, and we introduce the notion of a mudulus of openness for a $\cs$-open subset of a metric space.
+Here we use complemented subsets in topology, in order to describe simultaneously an open set, the first-component of an open complemented subset, together with its given complement as a closed set, the second component of an open complemented subset.
+We analyse the canonical $\cs$-topology induced by a metric, and we introduce the notion of a modulus of openness for a $\cs$-open subset of a metric space.
 Pointwise and uniform continuity of functions between metric spaces are formulated with respect to the way these functions inverse open complemented subsets together with their moduli of openness.
-The addition of moduli of openness in the concept of an open subset, given a base for the $\cs$-topology, makes possible to define the notion of uniform continuity of functions between $\csb$-spaces, that is $\cs$-spaces with a given base.
-In this way, the notions of pointwise and uniform continuity of functions between metric spaces are directly generalised to the notions of pointwise and uniform continuity between $\csb$-topological spaces.
-Constructions and facts from the classical theory of topologies of open subsets are translated to our constructive theory of topologies of open complemented subsets. \ or
+The addition of moduli of openness in the concept of a complemented open subset, given a base for the $\cs$-topology, makes possible to define the notions of pointwise-like and uniform-like continuity of functions between $\csb$-spaces, that is $\cs$-spaces with a given base.
+Constructions and facts from the classical theory of topologies of open subsets are translated to the constructive theory of topologies of open complemented subsets. \ or

 where $\B A \cap \B {\C F} := \big\{\B B \in \C E^{\Disj}(X) \mid \exists_{\B F \in \B {\C F}}\big(\B B=_{\C E^{\Disj}(X)} \B A \cap \B F\big)\big\}$.
 Bishop's distributivity property is the constructive counterpart to the classical distributivity property